jubriledun/setup_kubernetes_cluster_with_kubeadm/README.md

 Kube Scheduler <br>
 Responsible for deciding which pod goes on which node depending on certain criteria.
 It doesn’t actually place the pods on the nodes, that’s the job of the kubelet. <br>

+Kubelet <br>
+An agent that runs on each worker node, ensuring containers are running as defined.
+It manages communication between the node and the cluster control plane. <br>